RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-context-exchange-rate.md

 The typical scenario is a request denominated in fiat and paid in ERC20.

 Many Exchange rates extensions can be associated with one request, together they describe:
-* To the payment processor what are the possible payment currencies and how to compute corresponding amounts
+* Before payment: what are the possible payment currencies and how to compute corresponding amounts
-* To the payment detection how to compare payments in one currency with a balance in another currency
+* After payment: how to compare payments in one currency with a balance in another currency

 The version 0.1.0 is not designed to handle properly multiple payments, although it will detect them and compute a balance that is very close to the one payers and payee expect.